armorwallet/armor-crypto-mcp/README.md

 Currently you need to have the armor NFT to get an API Key.
 Get it [here](https://codex.armorwallet.ai/)

+## Installation
+1. Make sure you have python installed
+2. Run `pip install uv` in a terminal (command line interpreter)
+3. Your agent software (Claude, etc.) will handle execution of the MCP server

 ## Usage & Configuration
 To use the Armor MCP with your agent, you need the following configuration:
 ```json